amanjain25/hacktoberfest18-ft/README.md

 * Gregory Nicotera, Student - Buffalo, NY, US
 * Doug Dobies, Cloud Engineer - Texas, USA
 * Sinan Tomruk, Student - Ankara, Turkey

-> (Add your name, profession and location right above this markdown comment)
+* Shoto Akaneri, Student - Oxford, England> (Add your name, profession and location right above this markdown comment)

 ## What should I do next for Hacktoberfest'18?
   1. If you wanted to offer more code changes to this repo you could edit/add any files/code and then follow a similar workflow.